Score Visualization Website

 - Branding and aesthetic of website

 - Recorded, edited, and narrated the website demo.

 What I learned

 This was my first experience with a semester-long UX/UI project.
-It was a great opportunity to apply design knowledge into tangible skills and I learned so much during the process.
+It was a great opportunity to apply design knowledge into tangible skills with a teammate.
 I learned how to conduct user interviews, collaborate with multiple stakeholders with different perspectives, and create live prototypes on Figma.

 While I found this project particularly difficult – because it was so new to me – I fell in love with the process.
 This collaborative experience is what cemented my love for UX design!

 How might we create a tool that can both visually recommend sheet music and make it easier to navigate desired scores?

 Certain attributes that are desired by target users: